• Skip to primary navigation

 • Place chicken on a baking sheet and season with sea salt, pepper, and garlic powder and bake for 25 minutes or if reached 165 degrees F

-• Place spinach in a large skillet and add olive oil.
-Stir spinach until wilted and set the skillet aside off the heat.
+• Place spinach in a large skillet over medium heat and add olive oil.
+Stir spinach until wilted and then add the artichokes and heat for an additional 3 minutes.
+Then set the skillet aside from the heat.

 • When chicken is done, cut into bite sized pieces.